 The act of brainstorming your ideas and putting them down on paper in a hierarchy of information (in text or graphics) that you can refer to later is called mind mapping.

 The results of a pilot study among college students in Puducherry, India, reveals that mind mapping is an effective method of information retrieval in the academic setting.
+(Here's our roundup of the best mind map examples for students.)

 Mind mapping is great for: